CHAPTER 4: LEGO Storage for Medium Collections

 If you aren’t sure if sorting by category is right for you, or can’t decide if you should sort by color or by categories (such as bricks/plates/tiles/minifigures), go back to Chapter 2: Organizing your LEGO Bricks.

 A cabinet with plastic drawers allows you to quickly slide out the parts you need, then push them out of the way.
 It’s an ideal solution if you don’t have a lot of space to store your parts and build models.

 Capacity – 5,000 pieces or more.
 Because there are so many choices and they are modular, it is possible to add additional storage as your LEGO collection grows.

 Dedicated LEGO Area Although you can carry a single drawer to another part of your house, these solutions work best if you want to keep all of your LEGO in one area.
 A cabinet with wheels might be more convenient in some rooms (although small plastic wheels do not work well on carpet.)

-- Iris 5-drawer Activity Chest This design is almost identical to the LEGO-branded storage cabinets that Iris stopped selling a few years ago.
-The drawers are a large enough to store a LEGO baseplate, but shallow enough that parts won’t be too difficult to find.
+- Iris 5-drawer Activity Chest – These drawers are a large enough to store a LEGO baseplate, but shallow enough that parts won’t be too difficult to find.

-- Sterilite 3-Drawer ClearView Organizer Sterilite offers a wide range of inexpensive plastic drawer cabinets.
+- Sterilite 3-Drawer ClearView Organizer – Sterilite offers a wide range of inexpensive plastic drawer cabinets.
 Look for cabinets like this 3-drawer model with drawers that are not too deep.
-(Clear drawers can be convenient, since you can sometimes find a difficult part by looking through the bottom.)

 Modular LEGO Workstations